-Virtual support is available to participants who are 18 years or older, and who receive Community Living Services at the Basic 15-minute or Basic Daily tier.
+Virtual support is available to participants who receive CLS at the Basic Level tier.
 Virtual support is defined as the use of telephonic or video conferencing technology to deliver face-to-face services to participants.
 The purpose of the virtual support option is to maintain or improve a participant's ability to support relationships while also encouraging and promoting their ability to participate in the community.
 At a minimum, the virtual support delivery option must meet the following requirements:

-- The participant must have an informed choice between in person and virtual support services, and that choice must be documented in the participant's IPC and demonstrated through a signed consent form. - The participant must have a choice in where and how the service will be received, and it must be documented in the participant's IPC.
-Documentation must demonstrate that opportunities for community integration, support for employment, and social interactions are still incorporated in the participant's life. - The participant's IPC must include the specific technologies that will be utilized and the initial and ongoing training that the participant will need in order to use the technologies.
-During their monthly review, case managers will discuss any concerns the participant has with their virtual support technology, and follow up with the provider to ensure the concerns are addressed. - The participant must have full control of virtual support devices, and have the ability to turn off the device and end services any time they wish. - The participant's services may not be delivered virtually 100% of the time.
-The participant must always have the option to request in-person services. - The use of the virtual support option must not block, prohibit or discourage the use of in-person services or access to the community.
-The participant may not be inclined to attend in-person, but must still be encouraged to participate in services, engage with their community and their friends, when they choose or when they otherwise would not be able to do so due to illness, transportation issues, pandemics, or other personal reasons. - A participant who requires in-person assistance during the provision of the service must receive services in-person.
+- The participant must have an informed choice between in-person and virtual support services, and that choice must be documented in the participant's IPC and demonstrated through a signed consent form.

+- The participant must have a choice in where and how the service will be received, and it must be documented in the participant's IPC.
+Documentation must demonstrate that opportunities for community integration, support for employment, and social interactions are still incorporated in the participant's life.

+- The participant's IPC must include the specific technologies that will be utilized and the initial and ongoing training that the participant will need in order to use the technologies.
+During their monthly review, case managers will discuss any concerns the participant has with their virtual support technology, and follow up with the provider to ensure the concerns are addressed.

+- The participant must have full control of virtual support devices, and have the ability to turn off the device and end services any time they wish.

+- The participant's services may not be delivered virtually 100% of the time.
+The participant must always have the option to request in-person services.

+- The use of the virtual support option must not block, prohibit, or discourage the use of in-person services or access to the community.
+The participant may not be inclined to attend in-person, but must still be encouraged to participate in services, engage with their community and their friends, when they choose or when they otherwise would not be able to do so due to illness, transportation issues, pandemics, or other personal reasons.

+- A participant who requires in-person assistance during the provision of CLS must receive services in-person.
 In order to ensure the health and safety of the participant, the plan of care team must assess the appropriateness of virtual support with the participant.
-If it is determined that in-person assistance is required, virtual support may not be provided. - Virtual support must not be used for the provider's convenience.
-The option must be used to support a participant to reach identified outcomes in the participant's individualized plan of care.
+If it is determined that in-person assistance is required, virtual support may not be provided.

+- Virtual support must not be used for the provider's convenience.
+The option must be used to support a participant to reach identified outcomes in the participant's IPC.

-Provider Standards for Virtual Support
+Provider Standards for Virtual Supports

-All providers that deliver services using the virtual support option must meet all Division requirements established for virtual support.
+All providers that deliver services using the virtual support option must meet all DHCF requirements established for virtual support.
 At a minimum:

-- Providers must have written policies that assure the participant's right to privacy. - Providers that deliver virtual support services must use a HIPAA-compliant telehealth service delivery platform approved by the Division.
-During the provider certification renewal process, providers that deliver remote monitoring services must sign an attestation that indicates: - (1) They are using the HIPAA-compliant platform; and - (2) They have adopted and enforced all necessary policy and procedures under the HIPAA Privacy & Security Rules.
+- Providers must have written policies that assure the participant's right to privacy.

+- Providers that deliver virtual support services must use the HIPAA-compliant telehealth service delivery platform approved by DHCF.
+During the provider certification renewal process, providers that deliver services through virtual support must sign an attestation that indicates:

+A. They are using the HIPAA-compliant platform; and

+B. They have adopted and enforced all necessary policies and procedures under the HIPAA Privacy & Security Rules.